Waste isn't waste until you waste it!

 For Maryland municipalities, all you need to do is (other states-more info below):

-1) Go to our Contact Us/Funding Request Form and fill in the information including pallet volume of bins to purchase.
+1) Go to our Contact Us/Funding Request Form and fill in the information including pallet volume of bins to purchase (40 bins per pallet).
 We'll contact you within 24-hours to discuss the funding request.
-Approval is usually made immediately thereafter.
-We will also let the vendor know in advance to expect your order.
+We'll then request a formal quote from our vendor EnviroWorld for $31 per bin plus the shipping costs.
+Our funding approval is usually made immediately thereafter.

-2) You will then need to make your municipal purchase with the vendor you choose.
+2) You will then need to initiate your municipal purchase with EnviroWorld, which can be by purchase order or payment by check or credit card in advance.
 Remind the vendor to contact us when you make the order.
-At that time we'll write and mail a check to your municipality (or non-profit partner) for our up to $7 per bin portion of the vendor payment.
+At that time we'll write and mail a check to your municipality (or non-profit partner) for our up to $3 per bin portion of the vendor payment.

 3) The municipality, Green Team, etc., must provide the bins to residents for $20 each and keep a record of each purchase to provide to Backyard Composting (see below).
 Resident can pay in advance or after the bins arrive.